Modern Slavery Policy

 - assessing all suppliers compliance and accreditations to give a ranking for our approved suppliers database;

-Following a review of the effectiveness of the steps we have taken in 2016 to ensure that there is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking:raise awareness of the Modern Slavery Act 2015,
+To ensure that there is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking:raise awareness of the Modern Slavery Act 2015,

 - train staff on the principles of the Modern Slavery Act 2015;